enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 - **Dangerous code and duplicated logic**.
 If you notice the isolated class, you will see we are adding a specific listener to track the click event, this can be dangerous especially if there is logic you need to add around the tracking (like a conditional).
 Also you will have to expose properties through `this` so that the parent class can inherited and use it.

 ### A Custom approach
-Another way to keep tracking scalable and personalized is to create a custom centric tracking system, this pattern is very popular and I have seen it been used in multiple companies, it usually consists on tracking interactions based on dataset properties, in example let's say you want to track a click on an element:
+Another way to keep tracking scalable and personalized is to create a customized centric tracking system, this pattern is very popular and I have seen it been used in multiple companies, it usually consists on tracking interactions based on dataset properties, in example let's say you want to track a click on an element:

 Elements to track:
 ```html{1,5}